 "He continued this fight until his last day -- without him the work of Memorial all these years would have been impossible," it said.

-Born in 1946 in Velsk, a town in Russia's northern Arkhangelsk region, Roginsky dedicated his life to documenting abuses and injustices in the Soviet Union -- and later Russia -- including Stalinist repressions.
+Born in 1946 in Velsk, a town in Russia's northern Arkhangelsk region, Roginsky dedicated his life to documenting the abuse and injustice of the Soviet Union -- and later Russia -- including Stalinist repressions.

-He studied at the University of Tartu, in present-day Estonia, and edited anthologies on untold Soviet history called "Memory" that were published as "samizdat" -- without official sanction -- between 1975 and 1981.
+He studied at the University of Tartu, in present-day Estonia, and edited the samizdat historical collections, dubbed "Memory", between the years 1975 and 1981.